 Headroom practice should be revisited so that the contradictory requirements of providing service guarantees for peering (and perhaps other) traffic, and preserving sufficient headroom for bursting of research applications, can be comfortably met.

 Participation in a global collaborative around peering is strategic for the U.S. R&E community and is encouraged.

+At least once every two years, a high-level review of both IP and peering services should be conducted and published.

 Layer 3 Services Community Planning Team Members